olegdavidovichdev/refinancingRate/README.md

 Key features:
 ----------------
-1. You can find out what refinancing rate was at any given day.
+1. Find out what refinancing rate was at any given day.
 2. The graph shows the change of the refinancing rate.
 3. Scale graph for details.